-Therefore, you can pick up on some signs of deafness early in the process and try to accommodate your dog accordingly.
-It’s important to note that deaf dogs can also have a healthy life as long as their owners cater to their specific needs.
+It’s important to note that deaf dogs can live a healthy life as long as their human parents cater to their specific needs.

 Symptoms of Hearing Loss In Dogs

-A common symptom of your dog losing hearing is their inability to listen to your commands.
+A common symptom of your dog’s hearing loss is its inability to listen to your commands.

-Your dog would be unable to hear high-pitched sounds in the early stages, such as you calling their name from a distance or blowing a whistle.
+In the early stages of deafness, it becomes unable to hear high-pitched sounds, such as you calling its name from a distance or blowing a whistle.

 A simple at-home dog deafness test is to make different sounds, like clapping or whistling, while your pet is looking the other way.
 If they don’t respond or show any sign of being addressed, they’re probably losing their hearing.

-When you talk to someone who has headphones on, they tend to speak loudly because they can’t hear themselves.
-Without this sensation, they can’t possibly know how loud they need to speak for you to listen to them.
+When you talk to someone who has headphones on, they tend to speak louder because they can’t hear themselves.
+So without this sensation, they cannot determine how loud they need to talk to make you listen to them.

 It’s the same with deaf dogs.
 Since they can’t receive auditory cues from the environment, they tend to bark as an alternative method of communication.

-In simple words, your dog believes that you can’t hear him just because he can’t listen to you.
-So, he’d bark louder to get the message across.
+In simple words, your dog believes that you can’t hear him just because it can’t listen to you.
+So, it will bark louder to get the message across.

 When dogs lose their hearing ability, they rely on other senses, such as touch or smell.
-Due to this sensory shift, your dog is likely to become more receptive to other stimuli.
+Due to this sensory shift, your dog is likely to become more receptive to different stimuli.

 Thus, they’d get startled or surprised much easily.
-For example, a footstep or a sharp smell from the kitchen will make your doggo’s ears stand.
+For example, a footstep or a sharp smell from the kitchen will make your dog’s ears stand.

 You should notice these symptoms most prominently when they’re asleep.
-If they wake up with a start at the slightest vibrations or touch, it’s likely that they’re losing their hearing.
+If they wake up with a shock at the slightest vibrations or touch, they’re likely losing their hearing.

-Like some humans, dogs also resort to sleeping more in order to deal with a change in their lives.
-They’ll also become passive towards you and may start avoiding social interaction.
+Like some humans, dogs also resort to sleeping more to deal with a sudden change in their lives.
+Additionally, they will also become passive towards you and may start avoiding social interaction.

-At first, it might seem like they’re unhappy.
-However, it’s more of a precautionary measure at your pet’s end – to stay away from the unexpected.
+At first, it might seem like they are unhappy.
+However, it’s more of a precautionary measure at your pet’s end – to stay away.

-If you notice these changes, talk to your vet to learn about the possible help you can offer to your loyal friend.
+If you notice these changes, talk to your vet to learn about dog hearing protection and possible help to ensure its healthy life.

-What Breeds of Dogs Are More Prone to Deafness?
+What Dog Breeds Are More Prone to Deafness?

-Although all dogs fall prey to deafness at a later stage in their lives, some breeds have a higher susceptibility.
-These include:
+Although all dogs fall prey to deafness at an old age, some breeds still have a higher susceptibility.